Will Davison: Dick Johnson Racing

 In 2005, Will was not able to find a full-time drive.
 However, he did appear at Sandown and Bathurst, where he drove for Dick Johnson Racing, co-driving with Steven Johnson in the No. 17 Westpoint Falcon.
 By mid-November 2005, Davison had been signed as a full-time driver for Dick Johnson Racing, set to pilot the team's No. 18 Falcon in 2006.

 For Davison, 2006 was a quiet year as Davison was plagued by technical difficulties.
 He recorded only modest results, with a fourth place with team-mate Steven Johnson at Sandown being his lone highlight.
 He finished 19th in the championship.
 In 2007, Davison continued to drive the No. 18 Falcon under the team's new naming rights sponsor, Jim Beam.
 In the 2007 endurance races, Davison partnered with Steven Johnson for the third straight year, with the duo scoring a third place at Bathurst.
 He finished 10th in the championship.

 Davison remained at the team to race the No. 18 Falcon in 2008, winning his first championship race and round at Eastern Creek Raceway the second round of 2008.
 It was the team's first round victory in seven years.
 Davison also scored a further 2 podiums in the year, one of these with teammate Steven Johnson at the Phillip Island 500.
-He finished a career-high 5th in championship.
+He finished a career-high 5th in the championship.

 Holden Racing Team

 In 2009, Davison moved to the Holden Racing Team to drive the No. 22 Holden VE Commodore.
 This was Davison's best year to date; he finished 2nd in the championship after collecting a round win at the Sandown Challenge, a race win at Queensland Raceway and a rare endurance double at the Phillip Island 500 and Bathurst 1000, driving with Garth Tander.
 This provided Davison with his first Bathurst victory.
-He also scored several other podiums during the year, and won the Barry Sheene Medal at the post-season awards night.
+He also scored several other podiums during the year and won the Barry Sheene Medal at the post-season awards night.

 In 2010, Davison continued with HRT, but technical issues and bad luck plagued him throughout the entire year and he finished the championship in 22nd place.
 Midway through the season, Davison decided to end his relationship with Holden Racing Team and signed with Ford Performance Racing for 2011 to drive the No. 6 Trading Post FPR Falcon.